The Abridged Reference β€” 2026 Edition

 Lossy

-OpusState of the Art
+State of the ArtOpenLossy

-IETF RFC 6716 · Best lossy codec
+IETF RFC 6716 Β· Best lossy codec

 Objectively best lossy codec at every bitrate.
 Royalty-free.
 Weak hardware player support limits adoption.
 Best with MKV + software players.